 Profiles in Data and Software Curation

-This four-part series highlights the achievements of former CLIR data and software curation fellows.
-Inna Kouper interviewed eleven former data and software curation fellows who received fellowships between the years 2015 and 2018.
-The work of these and 40 more fellows was made possible with the generous support of the Alfred P. Sloan Foundation.
+Profiles in Data and Software Curation (CLIR pub 190, 2023), by former fellow Inna Kouper, highlights the careers and achievements of former CLIR data and software curation fellows.
+Kouper interviewed eleven former data and software curation fellows who received fellowships between the years 2015 and 2018, talking to each about their fellowship experiences, their careers, and the challenges of data and software curation.

-Cover image--CLIR Fellowships in Data Curation: Cultivating Resilient Networks of Support for New Scholars, by Liz Bishoff and Thomas F. R. Clareson
+CLIR Fellowships in Data Curation: Cultivating Resilient Networks of Support for New Scholars

 Featured Projects & Publications